 You’re not compromising on taste either.
 You could make the best sweet potato and peanut butter stew for less than £1 per portion.

 In all honesty, I don’t think I could tell the difference between a Quorn and a beef chilli.
 I season the Quorn in the same way that I season beef and my chilli is truly delicious (even if I do say so myself!).

 Not all meatless products work for every person.
 I don’t particularly like Quorn pieces, which is why I choose to use chickpeas in my curry instead of the meatless chicken alternative.
 It’s about trial and error and finding out what works for you and your family.
 I won’t pretend that chickpeas taste the same as chicken, but by seasoning them and cooking them slowly, they’re full of taste.

 I personally think that going meat free for at least one day in the week is worth trying.
 It’s become ingrained in our routine now and on the days where we don’t consume meat, I don’t miss it.
 I often prepare meatless dump bags, so I can throw them in the slow cooker on a Monday morning, making meatless Monday meals effortless.
 I also make sides such as air fryer chips to go alongside these meals, meaning that going meat free doesn’t take me any more time than usual.
 If you need some recipe inspiration then check out these vegetarian and vegan favourites.

 Do you partake in no meat Monday?
 Or do you choose another day?
 What do you substitute your meat for?
-If you enjoyed this article, then check out my foodie section.
+If you enjoyed this article, then check out my vegetarian batch cooking tips.